 Who It’s Best For

-Undergravel filters are best for small tanks with bulky substrate.
-Because this filter type lacks efficiency, only put it in tanks that don’t need a lot of filtration, aka small tanks with only one or few fish.
-More so, fine substrate or sand will clog the filter.
+Undergravel filters are best for small tanks with bulky substrates.
+Because this filter type lacks efficiency, only put it in tanks that don’t need a lot of filtration, aka small tanks with only one or a few fish.
+More so, a fine substrate or sand will clog the filter.
 So, it should only be used with bulky substrate.

 When people think of aquarium filters, they often think of power filters.
 Power filters are the devices that hang on the side or back of the fish tank.
-It is suitable as a standalone filter because it often utilizes mechanical, chemical, and biological filtration for maximum cleaning powers.
+It is suitable as a standalone filter because it utilizes mechanical, chemical, and biological filtration for maximum cleaning power.

 How It Works